vimkidgit/article/en/11_vim_manual_interpretation_week_1_usr_toc.md

 ><b>Tips:</b><br>
-    These series of articles is about vim8.0 doc.
-I will pick out some important and useful point for you.
-The doc files is in the vim root directory of "/doc/user_*.txt"
+    These series of articles are about vim8.0 doc.
+I will point out some important and useful point for you.
+The doc files are in the vim root directory of "/doc/user_*.txt"
-## Week 1
+### Week 1
     usr_toc.txt (1 ~ 355 Line)

 ><b>Description:</b><br>
-    This document is an overview of all the user-manual, and it list all the subdirectories.
+    This document is an overview of all the user-manual, and it lists all the subdirectories.
 If you want to know more, please checkout the file by yourself.

-### Getting Started (Read this from start to end to learn the essential commands)
+#### Getting Started (Read this from start to end to learn the essential commands)
     usr_01.txt   # About the manuals
     usr_02.txt   # The first steps in vim usr_03.txt   # Moving around